opensocdebug/osd-doc/src/01_overview/getting_started/index.rst

 a bus interconnect.
 To this functional system the debug modules are attached.

--  The System Control Module (SCM) module allows to control the system
+-  The Subnet Control Module (SCM) module allows to control the system
    remotely: reset the system, halt the system, reset the CPUs, etc.
 -  The Core Debug Module (CDM) provides all functionality expected from a run-control debug system: setting breakpoints and reading CPU